barda123/PCF_seg/README.md

 *NB if interested, this script was based on `dev_notebooks/mrunet_Bayesian_dev.ipynb`, which contains a number of extra options commented out*

+### Evaluating model performance

 The notebook `dev_notebooks/quantify_model_performance.ipynb` is pretty similar to `train.py`, but does not create or save a model (if you need to recreate graphs etc on a pre-existing model).

+See also - `interobserver_variability.py`, which (with appropriate data access on GPU machine) allows you to quantify the agreement between 3 different readers using various different metrics.
+This can be used to contextualise model performance

 ### Running the inference pipeline on novel data